-(1) Such unvested RSUs vest 25% on each of the first four anniversaries of the applicable grant date, subject to the NEO's continued employment.

-(2) The values represented in this column have been calculated by multiplying \$1.60, the closing price of our common stock on December 30, 2022, by the number of unvested shares of RSUs.

-- (3) Such unvested stock options become fully vested and exercisable upon the consummation of a Qualified Transaction at a certain Per Share Price (each as defined in each respective award agreement). - (4) Such unvested stock options vest and become exercisable in two equal installments on the second and third anniversary of the grant date, subject to the NEO's continued employment. - (5) Performance-vesting stock options that vest and become exercisable in 11 equal tranches, subject to satisfaction of both a stock price performance hurdle and a service requirement.
+- (1) Such unvested RSUs vest 25% on each of the first four anniversaries of the applicable grant date, subject to the NEO's continued employment. - (2) The values represented in this column have been calculated by multiplying \$1.08, the closing price of our common stock on December 29, 2023, by the number of unvested shares of RSUs and PSUs. - (3) Such unvested stock options become fully vested and exercisable upon the consummation of a Qualified Transaction at a certain Per Share Price (each as defined in each respective award agreement).
+Approximately fifty-five percent (55%) of such unvested stock options expired and therefore were canceled and forfeited back to the Company on January 1, 2024. - (4) Such unvested stock options vest and become exercisable on the third anniversary of the grant date, subject to the NEO's continued employment. - (5) Performance-vesting stock options that vest and become exercisable in 11 equal tranches, subject to satisfaction of both a stock price performance hurdle and a service requirement.
 Each tranche will satisfy its stock price performance hurdle if: (i) the average of the daily closing prices of a share of common stock reported on the Nasdaq Global Select Market during any 60 consecutive trading day period concluding on or prior to the fifth anniversary of the grant date; and (ii) the daily closing price during any 40 trading days within such 60 trading day period, meets that tranche's stock price performance hurdle.
-The stock price performance hurdle for the first tranche is \$15.00 (an increase of 50% over \$10.00), and each subsequent tranche requires a further increase in the \$10.00 base stock price of 25%, with tranche two requiring a stock price of \$17.50 and tranche eleven a stock price of \$40.00. - (6) Such unvested stock options vest in 40 equal monthly installments from January 9, 2023 through August 9, 2026, subject to the NEO's continued employment.
+The stock price performance hurdle for the first tranche is \$15.00 (an increase of 50% over \$10.00), and each subsequent tranche requires a further increase in the \$10.00 base stock price of 25%, with tranche two requiring a stock price of \$17.50 and tranche eleven a stock price of \$40.00 - (6) The amount shown includes PSUs for performance year 2023 that have been banked but will remain unpaid until the end of the three-year vesting period when performance is certified, subject to the NEO's continued employment. - (7) The amount shown includes PSUs for performance years 2024 and 2025 that remain subject to open performance measurement periods and may vest at the end of the three-year vesting period, subject to the NEO's continued employment, with the number of shares or units reported and the payout value reported based upon achieving the threshold performance level, which is 50% of the amount of PSUs granted.